-- Complete application generated at Apply Texas and submitted to Graduate Studies. - The requisite application fee. - The BA degree from an accredited college or university, with at least 18 credit hours in history (or in closely related disciplines in the humanities and/or social sciences). - The submission of official transcripts from all previous universities attended. - A satisfactory GRE General Test score.
-Only students who hold another MA degree may appeal in writing for a GRE waiver.
-It is expected that all other applicants will submit GRE scores. - Submission of an academic writing sample. - Two letters of recommendation. - A letter of intent explaining your interest in graduate work in history, educational background, and career goals.
+- Complete application generated at Apply Texas and submitted to Graduate Studies. - The requisite application fee. - The BA degree from an accredited college or university, with at least 18 credit hours in history (or in closely related disciplines in the humanities and/or social sciences). - The submission of official transcripts from all previous universities attended. - Submission of an academic writing sample. - Two letters of recommendation. - A letter of intent explaining your interest in graduate work in history, educational background, and career goals.